-As Ohio starts to reopen, please remember it is imperative that Summit County residents continue to follow standard precautions to prevent the spread of infectious disease.
+As Ohio reopens, please remember it is imperative that Summit County residents continue to follow standard precautions to prevent the spread of infectious disease.
 Steps that residents can take to slow the spread of the virus include:

 - Maintain a six-foot distance from other individuals.